Title

 Manuel Quezon establishes a salary schedule for officers and enlisted men of the Philippine Army, effective March 15, 1942, during wartime, prohibiting pay increases based on length of service or specific duties.

-They are effective for the duration of the war and six months thereafter unless sooner terminated by competent authority.
+They became effective on March 15, 1942, and were to extend for the duration of the war and six months thereafter, unless sooner terminated by competent authority.

-Major General: Annual Pay is P16,000 and Monthly Quarters Allowance is P200.
+Major General: Annual pay of P16,000 and monthly quarters allowance of P200.

-No, provided that no man shall suffer a reduction in pay by reason of this Executive Order.
+It provides that no man shall suffer a reduction in pay by reason of the Executive Order.

 Analyze Cases Smarter, Faster